 There are also mountainous areas.
 Check out the pic of Arenal Volcano.
 When we were there, the top was covered with clouds.
 So you can live at sea level or you can choose higher elevations.
 Costa Rica is a good choice, but I would check out some others before making a permanent move.

 We had never considered living in Peru, but when we visited in 2016, we found several places that could be comfortable.
-Whether you live there or just visit, we highly recommend at least a week stay in the Cusco area with a day or more dedicated to Machu Picchu.
-The engineering and construction skills of the Incas are truly something to behold especially considering they had no power tools.
+Whether you live there or just visit, you will find breathtaking examples of Incan engineering and construction expertise.
+At #6 on the 10 cheapest countries to retire in the Americas, it is well worth a visit.

 Lima – On the coast, but cooler than we expected.

-Lima is a huge city with almost 10 million residents.
-The Cost of Living is very low so it is well worth some research time and possibly a visit.
-At #6 on the 10 cheapest countries to retire in the Americas, it is well worth a visit.
-You will definitely not go hungry.
+Lima, on the Pacific coast, is a huge city with almost 10 million residents.
+The cost of living is very low so it is well worth some research time and possibly a visit.
+You will not go hungry.
 We spent a week there, had some great food, and enjoyed the views of the Pacific and the Paragliders buzzing us at the mall.

 Arequipa helps make Peru one of the 10 cheapest countries to retire

 Arequipa was a total surprise.
 We had never heard of it, but our friends had selected it for a visit and we tagged along.
 It is a delightful city with modern hotels, apartments, and shopping malls.
+Much like Medellin, we had two modern shopping malls within a few blocks of our Airbnb apartment, which was beautiful and comfortable.
 But again at 8,500 feet average elevation, with desert-like conditions, I’m not sure how comfortable we would be long-term.

-In looking for AirBnB’s, everyone made a big deal about hot water, as though it was a luxury.
+In looking for AirBnB’s in Peru, everyone made a big deal about hot water, as though it was a luxury.
 With that and the altitude, I would be concerned about living there.
 And there is also a question about internet dependability and speed.
 So be sure and check that out.